 Meeting coordinators struggle to find a meeting space that provides the technology resources they need, such as video conference tools or projectors.

 Knowing what you want to do will help you know what you want.
 Visualize what you would like the meeting process to look like.
-How would a tool streamline room booking or check in?
-Who would be using the solution?
+How would a meeting management software tool streamline room booking or check-in?
 What would it look like?
-From where would it be accessed?
+And from where would it be accessed?

-Here is how a meeting management solution will address the problems listed above:
+Here is how meeting management software will address the problems listed above:

-Users search for and book rooms based on availability, number of meeting attendees, purpose of the meeting, and in-room resources.
+With meeting management software, your users will be able to easily search for and book rooms based on availability, number of meeting attendees, purpose of the meeting, and in-room resources.
+In short, making it easy to find the perfect room for the meeting.

-Book catering requests directly from the software.
-Facilities, the canteen, and the front desk resources are connected ton the order.
+Your users will be able to book catering requests directly from the software.
+Facilities, the canteen, and the front desk resources are connected to the order.
 The order automatically follows when the meeting time and location are changed, without any extra direction from the meeting host.
+Services is more than just catering - it might as well be table arrangements, cleaning, IT meeting setup, or other services for your meeting room.

 A visitor management tool will automatically print name tags for visitors or send email/SMS confirmation to guests with customized information.
 Registration, document signing, and printing are all handled automatically.
 Security and front desk resources provide a full overview of all guests in the building at any given time, including unexpected guests.